sheikaabu11/aws-s3-static-website-hosting/README.md

 ### Tools and concepts

-Services I used were...
-Key concepts I learnt include...In this project, I learned how to use Amazon S3 (Simple Storage Service) to store, manage, and host website files in the cloud.
+I learned how to use Amazon S3 (Simple Storage Service) to store, manage, and host website files in the cloud.
 I created an S3 bucket, selected the Hyderabad Region (ap-south-2), and uploaded website content, including the index.html file and the assets folder containing images, CSS, and JavaScript files.

 I also learned several important AWS concepts, including: